indrabsudirman/quickstart/content/posts/my-journel-became-software-engineer.md

 # images:
 #   - /img/cover.jpg
 categories:
-  - category1
+  - software-engineer
 tags:
-  - tag1
+  - software-engineer
-  - tag2
+  - switching-career
 # nolastmod: true
-draft: true
+draft: false
 ---

 I am switching my career from being a teacher to a software engineer.

 <!--more-->

 The journey started in 2013 when I was a teacher in a private school in [Poris Indah](https://www.porisindah.sch.id/), Tangerang.
 I taught Computer Science to elementary school students.
-I think being a software engineer is exciting and challenging, a software engineer able to make an instruction to a computer to do something and I think the computer will useful for in the future.
+I think being a software engineer is exciting and challenging, a software engineer able to make an instruction to a computer to do something and I think the computer skills will be useful in the future.

+During 2013 - 2015, I learned basic programming languages like C. I watched some tutorials on YouTube, but I failed to understand even basic concepts such as variables and functions.
+In 2016, I decided to came in University of [Indraprasta PGRI](https://unindra.ac.id/) Jakarta Selatan to study Computer Science.
+In 2020, I graduated but it was pandemic so I was not able to find a job as a software engineer.

+During 2020 - 2022, while I was actively looking for a job, I was active improving my programming skills by creating some Android projects and others.